Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Related Work

-Recent deep transfer learning-based emotion recognition models have shown promising results in addressing individual differences.
-However, these models typically require a substantial amount of labeled source data to establish stable performance.
+Recent deep transfer learning-based emotion recognition models have shown promising results in handling individual differences.
+Nonetheless, these models often necessitate a significant volume of labeled source data to establish consistent performance.
 Acquiring a sufficient amount of high-quality labeled EEG data is a challenging and time-consuming task in aBCI systems.
-To address this issue, it is important to develop a novel SSL framework for cross-subject EEG-based emotion recognition that can effectively utilize a small quantity of labeled source data and a large amount of unlabeled source data, which represents an important research direction with the potential to overcome the limited availability of labeled data in EEG-based emotion recognition.
+In light of this challenge, the development of a novel SSL framework for cross-subject EEG-based emotion recognition becomes important.
+Such a framework should effectively leverage a small quantity of labeled source data and a large amount of unlabeled source data.
+This represents a crucial research direction with the potential to mitigate the constraints imposed by the limited availability of labeled data in EEG-based emotion recognition.